Thomas Jefferson: Religion

 Jefferson was firmly anticlerical, writing in "every age, the priest has been hostile to liberty ... they have perverted the purest religion ever preached to man into mystery and jargon."
 The full letter to Horatio Spatford can be read at the National Archives.
 Jefferson once supported banning clergy from public office but later relented.
 In 1777, he drafted the Virginia Statute for Religious Freedom.
 Ratified in 1786, it made compelling attendance or contributions to any state-sanctioned religious establishment illegal and declared that men "shall be free to profess ... their opinions in matters of religion".
 The Statute is one of only three accomplishments he chose for his epitaph.
 Early in 1802, Jefferson wrote to the Danbury Connecticut Baptist Association that "religion is a matter which lies solely between Man and his God".
 He interpreted the First Amendment as having built "a wall of separation between Church and State".
 The phrase 'Separation of Church and State' has been cited several times by the Supreme Court in its interpretation of the Establishment Clause.

 Jefferson donated to the American Bible Society, saying the Four Evangelists delivered a "pure and sublime system of morality" to humanity.
 He thought Americans would rationally create "Apiarian" religion, extracting the best traditions of every denomination.
 He contributed generously to several local denominations near Monticello.
 Acknowledging organized religion would always be factored into political life, he encouraged reason over supernatural revelation to make inquiries into religion.
 He believed in a creator god, an afterlife, and the sum of religion as loving God and neighbors.
 But he also controversially rejected fundamental Christian beliefs, denying the conventional Christian Trinity, Jesus's divinity as the Son of God and miracles, the Resurrection of Christ, atonement from sin, and original sin.
 Jefferson believed that original sin was a gross injustice.

 Jefferson's unorthodox religious beliefs became an important issue in the 1800 presidential election.
 Federalists attacked him as an atheist.
 As president, Jefferson countered the accusations by praising religion in his inaugural address and attending services at the Capitol.

-Islam

-In October 1765, while Jefferson was still a law student he bought a copy of the Quran from the year 1734.
-He had the Quran shipped from England to Williamsburg, Virginia.
+Jefferson broadly agreed with the Unitarian view on Christianity, believing in one creator god, but denying the Trinity and resurrection.
+Further, in 1822, Jefferson wrote, "I confidently expect that the present generation will see Unitarianism become the general religion of the United States."